 THE BREEDING FARMS

-The livestock we process is grown in closed-cycle farms, where we continue to practise the cow-calf line.
+The livestock we process live in closed-cycle farms, where we continue to practise the cow-calf line.

 The breeding farms mainly use a housing-system with outside paddock and separated boxes where the calves are fatten.
 In some cases free-ranging is practiced.